ZhuoyuShiii/CSCI662_STEQE/README.md

-# Data:
+# data:
-data: the input data for T5 is under 'data/for_t5'
+the input data for T5 is under 'data/for_t5'

 # experiments (original & ablations):